nhm38/ECE4960/lab5-page.md

 ![Motor Driver wiring img](img/lab5/motor_driver_1.jpg)

 I coupled AIN1, BIN1 in parallel and AIN2, BIN2 in parallel.
 To do this, I put the signal wire from the Artemis Nano through the first pin and soldered it in place.
-Then I bent the wire and looped it through the other pin and soldered in in place.
+Then I bent the wire and looped it through the other pin and soldered it in place.
 Because the area is so small, I covered the wiring with hot glue to prevent contact between xIN1 and xIN2.
 I did the same thing for the respective outputs as well.

 ![Motor Driver Back img](img/lab5/motor_driver_back.JPG)